squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-09-sekai-scanner.md

 QUITTING!
 ```

-The problem becomes if you run this on the website:
+This doesn't work if you run it on the website, though:

 ![Image of the challenge website, showing just a starting nmap output and nothing else](/assets/sekai/nisala/scanner_bad.webp)